gitlabhq/gitlab-ci/doc/backup.md

 ## Upload backups to remote (cloud) storage

-You can let the backup script upload the '.tar' file it creates.
+You can let the backup script upload the '.tar.gz' file it creates.
 It uses the [Fog library](http://fog.io/) to perform the upload.
 In the example below we use Amazon S3 for storage.
 But Fog also lets you use [other storage providers](http://fog.io/storage/).